actions/stale/README.md

 The idle number of days before marking the issues or the pull requests as stale (by adding a label).
 The issues or the pull requests will be marked as stale if the last update (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`) is older than the idle number of days.
 It means that any updates made, or any comments added to the issues or to the pull requests will restart the counter of days before marking as stale.
-However, if you wish to ignore this behaviour so that the creation date (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `created_at`) only matters, you can disable the [updates-reset-stale](#updates-reset-stale) option.
+However, if you wish to ignore this behaviour so that the creation date (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `created_at`) only matters, you can disable the [activities-reset-stale](#activities-reset-stale) option.

 If set to a negative number like `-1`, no issues or pull requests will be marked as stale automatically.
 In that case, you can still add the stale label manually to mark as stale.